Net Worth

 Borussia Dortmund Salary

 When Robert Lewandowski signed with Borussia Dortmund in 2010, he earned an annual salary of €1.5 million ($2 million).
-He earned this figure for three years, and according to reports, due to his impressive form, he received a huge pay increase to €4.7 million ($6.3 million) for the 2013/14 season.
+He earned this figure over three years, and, according to reports, his impressive form earned him a huge pay increase to €4.7 million ($6.3 million) for the 2013/14 season.

 Bayern Munich Salary